mulesoft-labs/auto-assign/README.md

 ```

 ## Testing
-If you want to test something without affect the queue order for your repo you can add a property scope: dev
+If you want to test something without affecting the queue order for your repo you can add a property `scope: dev`
-to your auto_assign.yml that will forced the app to use a memory queue instead of the database, take in mind
+to your `auto_assign.yml`.
+This will force the app to use a memory queue instead of the database.
-that every PR and Issue that you create using this property will be really assign.
+WARNING: Keep in mind that every PR and Issue that you create using this property will be really assign.